Kobus van Dyk

 Jacobus Johannes van Dyk (born 6 July 1994) is a South African rugby union player for the in Super Rugby.
 His regular playing positions are number 8, lock or flanker.

-Rugby career
+Rugby union career

-Youth and Varsity Cup rugby
+Youth and Varsity Cup rugby union

 Van Dyk was born in Bredasdorp and attended school in Caledon.
 He never represented his local provincial side at schoolboy tournaments, such as the Craven Week.
 However, after enrolling at the Stellenbosch University, he was selected to represent Western Province at Under-21 level, making three appearances for them in the 2014 Under-21 Provincial Championship.